esfelurm/OpenBullet/README.md

 ## OpenBullet

-<u>Run any configuration for OpenBullet in Linux/Termox/Windows with this tool!</u>
+<b>Run any configuration for OpenBullet in Linux/Termox/Windows with this tool!</b>

 <details>
   <summary>Parsing Loliscript</summary>